SDG 3: Good Health & Well-Being - Ensure healthy lives and promote well-being for all at all ages

 Peter H. Hansen is Professor of History and Director of International and Global Studies at WPI.
-In this role, responsibilities include enhancing the curricular components of WPI’s global programs, exploring new partnerships, and advising students in global projects.
-International and Global Studies brings together faculty from arts and sciences, business, and the global school to enrich students' experience of global engagement on campus and around the world.
-He enjoys teaching courses in history or international and global studies, seminars on sports or global studies, and working with student teams in WPI's project programs.
+International and Global Studies brings together faculty from arts and sciences, business, engineering, and the global school to enrich students' global learning on campus and around the world.
+He enjoys teaching courses in history or international and global studies, seminars on sports or global studies, and working with students in WPI's project programs.
 He is director of the Copenhagen Project Center and has advised student projects in Bangkok, Copenhagen, London, Lyon, Morocco, Namibia, Venice, Washington DC, and Worcester.
 Hansen was a Fulbright Scholar in France for the Fulbright International Education Administrators Program.

 Hansen's research investigates the intertwined histories of mountaineering and modernity.
-The Summits of Modern Man: Mountaineering after the Enlightenment (Harvard University Press, 2013) examined the transformation of the summit position--reserved for God or the King before the eighteenth century--into a symbol of individual sovereignty and enlightenment.
-Debates over “who was first” in the ascent of Mont Blanc, Everest and other peaks articulated changing definitions of modernity.
+The Summits of Modern Man: Mountaineering after the Enlightenment (Harvard University Press, 2013) examined the transformation of the summit position into a symbol of individual sovereignty and enlightenment since the eighteenth century.
+Debates over “who was first” on Mont Blanc, Mt Everest, Mont Ventoux, and other peaks articulated changing definitions of modernity.
 Hansen has also published on colonialism, cross-cultural encounters, documentary films, mountains, and WPI's project program.
-Currently, he is writing a book on Mount Everest and co-edited Other Everests: One Mountain, Many Worlds (Manchester University Press 2024).

-Hansen has been a visiting fellow at the Durham University Institute of Advanced Study, Cambridge University, the Australian National University, and Harvard University.
+Hansen has been a visiting fellow at the Durham, Harvard, Cambridge, and the Australian National University.
 He is President of the Worcester World Affairs Council and a former president of the Northeast Conference on British Studies.
 At WPI, Hansen has led multi-year efforts to revise the general education requirements in the humanities and arts, broaden the criteria for promotion in academic rank, and institutionalize a commitment to diversity, equity and inclusion across the university.
 His research has reached wider audiences as a lecturer at public libraries and museums and as a commentator for television programs on the BBC, History Channel, and Discovery Channel.
+He recently appeared on BBC World Service The Forum on The only way is up: A history of mountaineering.

 Visit Digital WPI to view student projects advised by Professor Hansen.